yerdibayev/feedback-service/README.md

 ## About

 A Laravel-based feedback management system with a RESTful API.
-This application allows you to collect, store, and manage user feedback through a simple API interface.
+It contains a simple CRUD for feedbacks.
 This project was developed as a test task.

+## Used patterns

+- Resource pattern
+- Service pattern
+- Repository pattern

 ## Installation